Apicurio/apicurio.github.io/_posts/2025-11-25-registry-dereference-v3.md

 ====

 Although the example above uses the Apicurio Registry Java client to register the full hierarchy of schemas, it's also possible to use the REST API.
-Note that, in Apicurio Registry v3, when an artifact with references is created, the request body follows a new structured format with `artifactId`, `artifactType`, and `firstVersion` containing the content and references.
+Note that, in Apicurio Registry v3, when an artifact with references is created, the request body follows a structured format with `artifactId`, `artifactType`, and `firstVersion` containing the content and references.
 Here's a set of Curl commands that delivers this result:

 First we must start creating the leaves, in this case, the city schema:
 ```